pnewstein/napari-3d-counter/README.md

 ### Remove a particular cell

-To remove a particular cell.
-Change to the layer containing the cell you would like to remove.
+To remove a particular cell, change to the layer containing the cell you would like to remove.
 Then select the `select points` tool to select the points to delete, then use `Delete selected points` to delete those points